ASCHFAHL WEIMARANERS

 My proudest achievements: I have bred my first Champion in the breed.
 This dog has correct conformation as well as brains!
 I

 Won 3 firsts in Field Trials, 2 in Novice Stake and 1 in an All Aged Stake and qualified for Open Stakes.
 Descending from my lines the youngest 'Spring Pointing Test' grading in Weimaraners was gained at just 7 1/2 months old.
-I have also won the Weimaraner Club of Great Britain, Weimaraner of the Year Award over 8 times with 5 different dogs.
-This is awarded to a dogs who gain points in the field and in the show ring.
+I have also won the Weimaraner Club of Great Britain, Weimaraner of the Year Award over 9 times with 6 different dogs.
+This is awarded to a dogs who gain most points gaining them in the field and in the show ring.
 I am proud to say that many Aschfahl Weimaraners have gone on to work in the shooting field for their new owners.

-About me: I take gundog training classes in groups or 1-2-1 for Hunt Point Retriever breeds and I am a Kennel Club B-Panel Judge for Field Trial, Gundog Working Tests and Pointing Tests.
-I am also on the A3 Championship Show Judges list having passed all requirements and exams.
-My CV is extensive having served on many club committees; currently as Secretary and Treasurer for the Hunt Point Retrieve Field Trial Association and Acting Secretary of the Bristol and West Working Gundog Society.
-Previously I was the Field Trial Secretary for the BWWGS for 10 years, and have been Chairman and committee member of the Westbury and District Canine Club.
+About me: I have now retired from taking 1-2-1 training for Hunt Point Retriever breeds although I still occasionally help out and often give advice.
+I am a Kennel Club B-Panel Judge for Field Trials, Gundog Working Tests and Pointing Tests.
+I am also on the A3 Championship Show Judges list having passed all requirements and exams to awrd Challenge \certificates in Weimaraners.
+My CV is extensive having served on many club committees; currently I am the acting Field Trial Secretary for the WCGB.
+Previously I was the Field Trial Secretary for the BWWGS for 10 years, and served on their committee for 23.
+I have been Chairman and committee member of the Westbury and District Canine Club.

 Hunt out the history page to hear the hunting horns that are played at the start of the hunting day in Central Europe.
 The dogs join in, howling, as they anticipate what the day ahead will bring.